trothr/chicory/Supply-Chain.md

 For example, if a system is considered vulnerable because users can compile programs, then removing the CD2 collection is a quick way of mitigating that vulnerability.

+Chicory has a concept of the core system which it does not manage.
+Packages which might be part of the "core" can be catetorized under CD0.

 ## Code Signing